Bhargav230m/ArrowTextClassifier/README.md

 A pretrained model has been provided in the `pretrained_model` directory to help you get started.
 Keep in mind that this is just a test model and is not recommended for large-scale use, only for testing purposes.

 This is a simple model that can be customized according to your needs.
 Feel free to explore and make any modifications you require.
+We have also made our own colab [notebook](https://colab.research.google.com/drive/1fGDLICkctfdpTgLoh_Bouv-NY-q-kdlQ?usp=sharing)

 ---
 This project was created by Bhargav230m and is provided under the MIT License license.
 For any questions or feedback, please contact technologypower24@gmail.com.